 1. Copies of the HSE certificates or official HSE scores must be included in students’ permanent files.

 2. Copies of high school diplomas students earned while on center, final high school transcripts, and supporting documentation on special education services, as applicable for students with documented disabilities, must be included in students’ permanent files.

 c.
 HSD/HSE Progress Reporting and Documentation

 1. Copies of students’ HSE practice test results (paper answer sheets, or reports generated by official practice test software, or TMS reports) will be maintained by centers required by the states in which they are located to show documentation of official practice test results prior to students taking HSE exams.

 2. Centers must record students’ test scores in each HSE content area in CIS, as written confirmation is received from the testing center.
 Scores recorded in CIS must be updated to record higher test scores that students may obtain in retests, as needed, in each content area.

-3. Students’ progress in their HSE and high school diploma programs must be documented in the students’ personal career development plans.
+3. Students’ progress in their HSD and HSE programs must be documented in the students’ Pathway Achievement Record (PAR).